-Now, let's join Dr. James Dobson and his guest Jan Harrison, right here on Family Talk.
+And now, let's join Dr. James Dobson and his special guest Jan Harrison for the conclusion of their conversation right here on Family Talk.

-It is profound, but it was very simple.
+Jan Harrison: It is profound, but it was very simple.
 These were in the days immediately following James's death, and our pastor was there and he looked at me and he said, "We're not going to tell you how to grieve, because grief belongs to you.
 And this is your relationship and nobody knows but you and the Lord.
 All is involved here."
 But he said, "I want to say this.
 There is nothing you can do that is wrong."